mmbellani/coffee-capsules-production-optimizer-agent/HACKATHON.md

-# Evolve the Stack - Using Darwin to Evolve a Coffee-Capsule Analytics Agent for Speed and Token Efficiency
+# Evolve the Stack - Using Darwin to Optimize a Coffee-Capsule Analytics Agent for Speed and Token Efficiency

 ## Summary